decred/dcrdocs/docs/getting-started/user-guides/dcrwallet-tickets.md

 To purchase tickets with their voting rights delegated to a stakepool, we have to use the full `purchaseticket` command.

-* Your `ticketaddress` is the P2SH Address found at the top of "Tickets" page of your Stakepool under the "Ticket Information" section.
+* Your `ticketaddress` is the P2SH Address found at the top of "Tickets" page of your stakepool under the "Ticket Information" section.
-* Your `pooladdress` is the address for your Stakepool's fees are collected.
-This can be found in the "Ticket Instructions" section of your Stakepool's "Tickets" page.
+* Your `pooladdress` is the address for your stakepool's fees are collected.
+This can be found in the "Ticket Instructions" section of your stakepool's "Tickets" page.
 * Your `poolfees` is the percentage of the stake reward that will go to the `pooladdress` when a ticket votes.
 It is important to match your pool's advertised fee.

 A quick example: